KIRA5000/Solidity-Practice/README.md

  - It is inspired from C++, Python and JavaScript.
  - It is a statically typed language, that means we need to speciffy data types at compile time only, unlike python
  - Each smart contract deployed in Block chain is immutable in nature.
+ - View and Pure Functions are called calls as they don't change state of our contract, so Gas charge is null.

 ## Compiler installation